robotframework/robotframework/doc/userguide/src/ExecutingTestCases/OutputFiles.rst

 Examples::

    rebot --removekeywords all --output removed.xml output.xml
-   pybot --removekeywords passed --removekeywords for tests.txt pybot --removekeywords name:HugeKeyword --removekeywords name:resource.* tests.txt
+   robot --removekeywords passed --removekeywords for tests.txt robot --removekeywords name:HugeKeyword --removekeywords name:resource.* tests.txt
-   pybot --removekeywords tag:huge tests.txt
+   robot --removekeywords tag:huge tests.txt

 Removing keywords is done after parsing the `output file`_ and generating an internal model based on it.
 Thus it does not reduce memory usage as much